elastest/elastest-torm/docs/index.md

 3. If you are in Windows and you have cloned elastest-torm respository in a folder outside `C:\Users\` you need to share repository folder with the VirtualBox VM machine.
 For example, if the repository is cloned in `D:\git` you must have a VirtualBox configuration in boot2docker VM similar to: <p align="center">
 ![Share folder using VB](imgs/share_folder_vb_en.png)</p>

-### How to run in development mode
+### Running ElasTest TORM in development mode

 #### Start ElasTest TORM platform services
+First, you need to start platform services before you can execute TORM Server and Client applications.
+Follow this instructions to do it:

 - Change the working directory to the project folder.
-- Execute `docker-compose -f docker-compose-dev.yml up -d` from command prompt, to start the services.
+- Execute `docker-compose -f docker-compose-dev.yml up` from command prompt, to start the services.

- >**Note:** On Windows you must be inside boot2docker (`docker-machine ssh`).
+ > **Note:** On Windows you must be inside boot2docker (`docker-machine ssh`).

- >**Note:** If you want to stop the ElasTest TORM platform services you need to execute  `docker-compose -f docker-compose-dev.yml down` from command prompt.

-### Running ElasTest TORM in development mode
+ > **Note:** To stop the ElasTest TORM press `Ctrl+C` in the shell

-#### ElasTest Server Application
+#### Start ElasTest Server Application

-From Eclipse IDE:
-- Import *elastest-torm* project from local Git Repository.
-- Modify the value of the following properties, defined within the *application-dev.properties* file, depending on whether you are on windows or linux.
+First, be sure that the values of the following properties defined within the `elastest-torm/src/main/resources/application-dev.properties` file, are defined according your operating system.

 * Windows `application-dev.properties`